vignesh-antony/calculator-app/README.md

 Have provided some usage tips and shortcuts available in the application.

 -   Enter numbers and operations with the provided buttons or your keyboard.
--   Use the `C` button or `Esc` key to reset the calculator for a fresh start.
+-   Use the `AC` button or `Esc` key to reset the calculator for a fresh start.
 -   Press the `=` button or `Enter` key to swiftly compute the result.
--   Utilize the `Backspace` key to edit the latest entered input conveniently.
+-   Utilize the `C` button or `Backspace` key to edit the latest entered input conveniently.
 -   Scroll through the history to revisit and learn from previous calculations.

 > [!NOTE]